dmattek/dzPlateViewer/README.md

 ## Small demo

-A demo web-viewer with only 2x2 wells, 4x4 FOVs per well can be accessed [here](http://macdobry.net/deepzoomdemo/demosite2x2/index.html).
+A [demo](http://macdobry.net/deepzoomdemo/demosite2x2/index.html) web-viewer with 2x2 wells, 4x4 FOVs per well.

 A `zip` archive with a dataset used to produce that demo can be downloaded from [here](https://www.dropbox.com/s/5cmejgy9x21434n/demodata2x2.zip?dl=0).